JBNU-MACS/JBNU-MACS.github.io/content/ko/publication/Self-Supervised Domain Adaptive Segmentation for Breast Cancer using Test-Time Fine-Tuning/index.md

 ---
-title: __'Self-Supervised Domain Adaptive Segmentation for Breast Cancer using Test-Time Fine-Tuning'__
+title: '__Self-Supervised Domain Adaptive Segmentation for Breast Cancer using Test-Time Fine-Tuning__'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here